-To date, the standard has been widely implemented throughout the industry.
-The Home Innovation Research Labs has certified the compliance of more than 100,000 dwelling units.
+The Home Innovation Research Labs has certified the compliance of more than 200,000 dwelling units.
 Dozens of regional and local green initiatives refer to the standard within their program criteria and the International Green Construction Code (IgCC) allows the NGBS as an alternate compliance path for residential buildings more than four stories in height.
 The IgCC refers to the NGBS for all residential buildings four stories or less in height.

-Read more about Home Innovation Research Labs’ NGBS Green Certification program for new homes (both single-family and multifamily), remodeling and renovation projects and residential developments.
+Learn more about Home Innovation Research Labs’ NGBS Green Certification program for new homes (both single-family and multifamily), mixed-use buildings, remodeling and renovation projects, and residential developments.